adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

     I describe here) allows you to create a free database.
 This option is not normally available through other SQL database creation flows.

+Before we can create a database, we need to create a logical server for the database.
+The SQL Server (the logical server) sets the region and the login credentials for all the contained databases:

+1. Click **Resource groups** in the left hand side menu.
+2. Click the resource group you created.
+3. Click **Add** at the top of the blade.
+4. Enter **SQL Server** into the search box, then press Enter.
+5. Click **SQL Server (logical server)**.
+6. Click **Create**.
+7. Enter the information required by the form:
+    *  A server name (which must be unique in the world - this is a great place to use a GUID).
+    *  A username and password for accessing the databases on the server.
+    *  Select the existing resource group.
+    *  Pick the same Location as you did for the App Service Plan.
+8. Click **Create**.

+Once the deployment has completed, you can move on to creating and linking a database.
+You can check the status of the deployment by clicking on the icon that looks like a bell in the top banner.

+To create and link the database:

-1. Click on **Resource groups** in the left hand side menu.
+1. Click **Resource groups** in the left hand side menu.
-2. Click on the resource group you created.
+2. Click the resource group you created.
-3. Click on the App Service your created.
+3. Click the App Service your created.
-4. Click on **All settings**.

     !!! tip
-        If you pinned your App Service to the dashboard, you can click on the pinned App Service instead.
+        If you pinned your App Service to the dashboard, you can Click the pinned App Service instead.
 It will bring you to the same place.

-5. Click on **Data connections** in the **MOBILE** menu.
+4. Click **Data connections** in the **MOBILE** menu.
+You can also search for Data connections in the left hand menu.
-6. Click on **Add**.
+6. Click **Add**.

     - In the **Type** box, select **SQL Database**.
-    - Click on the unconfigured **SQL Database** link:
+    - Click the unconfigured **SQL Database** link:

     ![Data Connection][img24]

     - In the **Database** blade, select **Create a new database**.
     - Enter a name for the database (like **chapter1-db**).
+    - Click the Target server box and select the logical server you created earlier.
-    - Select a Pricing Tier (look for **F Free** at the bottom).
+    - Select a Pricing Tier, then click **Apply**.
-    - Click on the unconfigured **Server**.

     ![SQL Server Configuration][img25]

-    - Enter a unique name for the server (a GUID is a good idea here).
-    - Enter a username and password for the server.
-    - Click on **OK** to close the **New Server** blade.
+    - EClick **Select** to close the SQL Database blade.
-    - Click on **OK** to close the **New Database** blade.
+    - Click the **Connection string** box.
+    - Enter the username and password you set up for the SQL logical server.
+    - Click **OK**.
+The username and password will be validated before proceeding.
-    - Click on **OK** to close the **Add Data Connection** blade.
+    - Click **OK** to close the Add data connection blade.

-This produces another deployment step that creates a SQL Server and a SQL database with your settings.
+This produces another deployment step that creates a SQL database with your settings and binds it to the App Service.
 Once complete, the connection **MS_TableConnectionString** will be listed in Data Connections blade.

 ![Successful Data Connection][img26]

-!!! tip
-    If you want a completely free mobile backend, search for the **Mobile Apps Quickstart** in the Azure Marketplace.
-This template does not require a database.
-It relies on a Node backend, however, so you won't be developing a C# backend.

 ### Deploying the Azure Mobile Apps Backend

 Deploying to Azure as a developer can be accomplished while entirely within Visual Studio:

-1. Right-click on the **Backend** project, then select **Publish...**.
+1. Right-Click the **Backend** project, then select **Publish...**.
-2. Make sure you see this screen shot:
+2. The following will be shown:

     ![Publish Dialog][img3]

-    If you do not see this image, then it is likely you have an older version of the Azure SDK installed.
-Make sure the Azure SDK version is v2.9 or later.
+    If you have an earlier version of Visual Studio, a different screen will be shown.
+If Azure App Service is not listed, ensure you have the latest version of Azure SDK installed - at least v2.9.

-3. Click on **Microsoft Azure App Service**.
+3. Click **Microsoft Azure App Service**.
+4. Click **Select Existing**, then click **Publish**.
-4. You may be prompted to enter your Azure credentials here.
+5. You may be prompted to enter your Azure credentials here.
 Enter the same information that you enter to access the Azure Portal.
-5. In the lower box, expand the resource group that you created and select the app service you created in the portal.
+6. In the lower box, expand the resource group that you created and select the app service you created in the portal.
-6. Click on **OK**.
-7. Click on **Publish**.
+7. Click **OK**.

-Visual Studio will open a browser.
+Visual Studio will open a browser pointing to the root of your Azure App Service.
 Add `/tables/todoitem?ZUMO-API-VERSION=2.0.0` to the end of the URL.
-This will show the JSON contents of the table that we defined in the backend.
+This will show the JSON contents of the table that was defined as a table controller in the backend.

 !!! info
     You will see the word ZUMO all over the SDK, including in optional HTTP headers and throughout the SDK source code.
 ZUMO was the original code name within Microsoft for A<b>ZU</b>re <b>MO</b>bile.

+!!! info
+    When you compile a Xamarin.Forms application for a specific platform, you are producing a true native application for that platform - whether it be iOS, Android or Windows

-## The Mobile Client
+## Building The Mobile Client

 Now that the mobile backend is created and deployed, we can move onto the client side of things.
-First of all, let's prepare the Visual Studio instance.
-If you have installed the Cross-Platform Mobile tools during the installation, most of the work has already been done.
-However, you may want to install the [Xamarin Forms Templates][8] using the Tools -> Extensions and Updates...

-  ![Installing the Xamarin Forms Templates][img4]

-This template pack provides additional templates for Xamarin Forms development that I find useful.
-Most notably, there is a specific template for a mobile cross-platform project covering the Android, iOS and UWP mobile platforms.

-!!! info
-    When you compile a Xamarin.Forms application for a specific platform, you are producing a true native application for that platform - whether it be iOS, Android or Windows.

-### Creating a Simple Mobile Client with Xamarin

-Now that we have prepared your Visual Studio instance, we can create the project.
-Right-click on the solution and select **Add** -> **New Project...**.
+Right-Click the solution and select **Add** -> **New Project...**.
 This will bring up the familiar New Project dialog.
-The project you want is under **Visual C#** -> **Cross-Platform**, and is called **Xamarin.Forms (UWP/Android/iOS)**.
-If you did not install the Xamarin Forms Template add-on, then choose the **Blank Xaml App (Xamarin.Forms Portable)** project.
-Give the project a name, then click on **OK**.
+Select **Visual C#** -> **Cross-Platform** -> **Cross Platform App (Xamarin.Forms or Native)**.
+Give the project a name, then Click **OK**.

   ![Creating the Xamarin Forms Project][img5]

-    > If you did not install the Xamarin Forms Templates, then you can create a **Blank Xaml App (Xamarin.Forms Portable)** project instead.
+In the **New Cross Platform App** window, select **Blank App**, and use **Xamarin.Forms** as the UI technology, and a **Shared Project** for the code sharing strategy.

+  ![Creating the Xamarin Forms Project][img27]

 Project creation will take longer than you expect, but there is a lot going on.
 If you have never created a mobile or UWP project before, you will be prompted